There's a reminder or a warning, whichever is most applicable here.

 And that's the objective.

-We don't gonna get blamed, and so that's how we do it.
+And so that's how we do it.

 Let Obama basically have what he wants.

-Now the reality is it is Obama who is panicking, and there's more evidence.
+Now, the reality is it is Obama who is panicking, and there's more evidence.

 Gallup poll.

-We had had uh some uh news from it yesterday.
+We had some news from it yesterday.

 Here's more.

-Republican candidate, whoever, the generic Republican extends his lead versus Obama 47 to 39 right now if the election were held today.
+Republican candidate, whoever, the generic Republican, extends his lead versus Obama 47 to 39 right now if the election were held today.

 Here's Geithner this afternoon, about 20 minutes ago.